rg861348/Data-_types.cpp/README.md

 Boolean (bool): The program takes a boolean input(0=false, 1=true), displays it, then prints its size which is of 1 bytes.

 Algorithm:

-Start the program.
-Declare an integer variable a.
-Prompt: Enter integer number Input: Read value into a Output: Display value of a and its size using sizeof(a) Declare a float variable b.
-Prompt: Enter floating number Input: Read value into b Output: Display value of b and its size using sizeof(b) Declare a character variable c.
-Prompt: Enter Character Input: Read value into c Output: Display value of c and its size using sizeof(c) Declare a double variable e.
-Prompt: Enter double int number Input: Read value into e Output: Display value of e and its size using sizeof(e) Declare a string variable f.
-Prompt: Enter String Input: Read value into f Output: Display value of f and its size using sizeof(f) Declare a boolean variable d.
-Prompt: Enter Boolean value Input: Read value into Output: Display value of d and its size using sizeof(d) End the program.
+Step-wise Algorithm

+Step 1: Start the program

+Begin with including necessary headers: #include <iostream> and #include <string>.

+Use using namespace std; to simplify code syntax.

+Step 2: Declare an integer variable

+1. Declare an integer variable a.

+2. Prompt the user: Enter integer number.

+3. Read input into a.

+4. Display the value of a.

+5. Display the memory size using sizeof(a).

+Step 3: Declare a float variable

+6. Declare a float variable b.

+7. Prompt the user: Enter floating number.

+8. Read input into b.

+9. Display the value of b.

+10. Display the memory size using sizeof(b).

+Step 4: Declare a character variable

+11. Declare a character variable c.

+12. Prompt the user: Enter character.

+13. Read input into c.

+14. Display the value of c.

+15. Display the memory size using sizeof(c).

+Step 5: Declare a double variable

+16. Declare a double variable e.

+17. Prompt the user: Enter double number.

+18. Read input into e.

+19. Display the value of e.

+20. Display the memory size using sizeof(e).

+Step 6: Declare a string variable

+21. Declare a string variable f.

+22. Prompt the user: Enter string (no spaces).

+23. Read input into f using cin.

+24. Display the value of f.

+25. Display the memory size using sizeof(f).

+Step 7: Declare a boolean variable

+26. Declare a boolean variable d.

+27. Prompt the user: Enter boolean value (0 or 1).

+28. Read input into d.

+29. Display the value of d.

+30. Display the memory size using sizeof(d).

+Step 8: End the program

+31. Print a message indicating the end of program.

+32. Use return 0; to exit successfully.

 Conclusion: The program display all the values and their sizes in memory.
 This makes it easier for users to learn how to apply datatypes practically in C++, but also introduces them to the concept of memory allocation of datatypes.